 The Pongo Fund

 Offers dog & cat food monthly the 2nd and 4th Sundays of the month.
 Need proof of address and government issued photo id.
-Portland OR
+Portland OR.
+Their pet food bank address is 3632 SE 20th, Portland, Oregon.
+Please check their web site for information and restrictions before visiting them.

 Second Chance Companions AniMeals